gitpod-io/leeway/README.md

 ![Leeway](logo.png)

-Leeway is a heavily caching build system for Go, Yarn and Docker projects.
+Leeway is a heavily caching build system for Go, Yarn, Docker and generic projects.
 Its features are:
 - **source dependent versions**: leeway computes the version of a package based on the sources, dependencies and configuration that make up this package.
 There's no need (or means) to manually version packages.
 - **two-level package cache**: leeway caches its build results locally and remotely.
 The remote cache (a Google Cloud Storage bucket) means builds can share their results and thus become drastically faster.